linwoodc3/LC3-Creations/DDL/namedentityblog/blogdraft.md

 * **Plentiful**: You need many datasets to choose from, both to satisfy the traits you would like to investigate and (if possible) your natural curiosity and interests.

 Luckily, we have a dataset that meets nearly all of these requirements.
 I attended the Knowledge Discovery and Data Mining (KDD) conferences in [New York City (2014)](http://www.kdd.org/kdd2014/) and [Sydney, Australia (2015)](http://www.kdd.org/kdd2015/).
 Both years, attendees received a USB with the conference proceedings.
 Each repository contains over 230 peer reviewed journal articles and keynote speaker abstracts on data mining, knowledge discovery, big data, data science and their applications.
 The full conference proceedings can be purchased for \$60 at the [Association for Computing Machinery's Digital Library](https://dl.acm.org/purchase.cfm?id=2783258&CFID=740512201&CFTOKEN=34489585) (includes ACM membership).
-This post will work with a dataset that is equivalent to the conference proceedings.
-It's important to note that this dataset recreates a real word data science exercise that is instructive of big data problems.
-We will take semi-structured data (PDF journal articles and abstracts in publication format), strip text from the files, and add more structure to the data that would facilitate follow on analysis.
+This post will work with a dataset that is equivalent to the conference proceedings and take semi-structured data (PDF journal articles and abstracts in publication format), strip text from the files, and add more structure to the data that would facilitate follow on analysis.

 <blockquote cite="https://github.com/linwoodc3/LC3-Creations/blob/master/DDL/namedentityblog/KDDwebscrape.ipynb">
 Interested parties looking for a free option can use the <a href="https://pypi.python.org/pypi/beautifulsoup4/4.4.1">beautifulsoup</a> and <a href="https://pypi.python.org/pypi/requests/2.9.1">request</a> libraries to scrape the <a href="http://dl.acm.org/citation.cfm?id=2785464&CFID=740512201&CFTOKEN=3448958">ACM website for KDD 2015 conference data</a> that can be used in natural language processing pipelines.
 I have some <a href="https://github.com/linwoodc3/LC3-Creations/blob/master/DDL/namedentityblog/KDDwebscrape.ipynb">skeleton web scraping code</a> to generate lists of all abstracts, author names, and journal/keynote address titles.